matrix-org/matrix-spec-proposals/proposals/3635-voip-early-media.md

  * This does not rule out an approach more like the Application Server method in the future, if necessary.
  * It is a very natural fit for the existing WebRTC `pranswer` semantics.

+An alternative would be a proposal negotiating separate media sessions for each early media session and the 'real' media session by the callee making a separate offer to the caller using different events types.

 ## Security considerations

 Any client sending a `pranswer` should obviously bear in mind that this will reveal the device is online.